 Alas, the very investigative methods that first supported the idea of autointoxication eventually disparaged it, as no evidence was sustained to support it.
 By the 1930s, the practice of colon cleansing faded.

 Perhaps due in part to the phenomenal increase brought by the Internet in general accessibility of medical information (including “alternative” medicine), interest in and acceptance of autointoxication has been rekindled.
-This has resulted in remarkable growth and promotion of products and services aimed at colon cleansing.
+This has resulted in remarkable growth and promotion of products and services aimed at natural colon cleansing.
 (A recent Google search of “colon cleansing” reveals over 3 million results.)